Rama’s Sacred Vow to Sita: A Timeless Promise of Devotion, Dharma, and Protection

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is Rama’s vow to Sita described as in the post?
+What is Rama’s sacred vow to Sita in this article?